 Wayfinders provides numerous enrichment activities and outings for our scholars at no cost to their families throughout the year.
 These activities offer a way for scholars and mentors to stay connected and provide meaningful out-of-school time activities that our scholars might not have access to otherwise.

 Here is a list of some of the many enrichment opportunities we provide:

 Camp Kick-Off Party (May) – an event to celebrate our scholars and the start of the camp season with free trunks and sleeping bags for all new scholars and an array of other “camp goodies” for all scholars including water bottles, stationary, stamps, playing cards, and books to read while at camp.

-“Wayfinders Gives Back” (November) – Wayfinders encourages mentors to participate in a service project along with their mentee (Click HERE for more information about becoming a Wayfinders Mentor).
-Some service examples this year: working in the Friendship Gardens’ Urban Garden, making sandwiches for Urban Ministry Center, baking cookies and delivering them to firefighters and police officers, and filling shoe boxes for Samaritan’s Purse.
+“Wayfinders Gives Back” (November) – Wayfinders encourages mentors to participate in a service project along with their mentee.
+Some service examples include: working in the Urban Farm at Aldersgate, making sandwiches for Roof Above, baking cookies and delivering them to firefighters and police officers, and sorting donated clothing at Crisis Assistance Ministry.

-- The Butterfly Project (April) – a program for our 6th – 8th grade scholars to learn about the Holocaust from a survivor and paint a ceramic butterfly in memory of a one of the children who perished in the Holocaust.
+The Butterfly Project (April) – a program for our 7th – 9th grade scholars to learn about the Holocaust from a survivor and paint a ceramic butterfly in memory of a one of the children who perished in the Holocaust.

 Theater and Museum Outings (throughout the year) – our scholars and mentors enjoy free tickets to performances at Children’s Theatre of Charlotte and the Charlotte Symphony, along with events at The Levine Museum of the New South, Discovery Place, and other local museums.